-- g) Contracts and other legal instruments whose object are the provision of project preparation and review services, an inspection of works, public works, or concessions for the promotion, rehabilitation, and purchase of buildings for affordable or public housing or student accommodation; - h) Programme contracts, agreements and/or contracts for the delegation of powers, and respective execution acts, concluded between municipalities, as well as between a local authority and an entity of the municipal-owned business sector, through which competencies are transferred, a mandate for its implementation is given, or a commitment is assumed to the performing of certain activities or tasks; - i) Other acts, diplomas, dispatches, or contracts already specifically provided for in the law. - 2.
-The acts, contracts, or documentation mentioned in point d) of the previous paragraph are referred to the Court of Auditors within 60 days from the beginning of their implementation.
+g) Contracts and other legal instruments whose object are the provision of project preparation and review services, works monitoring, works contracts or concessions for the development, rehabilitation, and acquisition of properties for affordable or public housing or student accommodation, as well as the acquisition of participation units in special property investment funds for public housing development;

+h) Programme contracts, agreements and/or contracts for the delegation of powers, and respective execution acts, concluded between municipalities, as well as between a local authority and an entity of the municipal-owned business sector, through which competencies are transferred, a mandate for its implementation is given, or a commitment is assumed to the performing of certain activities or tasks;

+i) Other acts, diplomas, dispatches, or contracts already specifically provided for in the law.

+2. The acts, contracts, or documentation mentioned in point d) of the previous paragraph are referred to the Court of Auditors within 60 days from the beginning of their implementation.